 hot or cold weather.
 While the penalty is relatively small, it would help to

 educate the public about the dangers of leaving animals unattended.
-At the same

 Call to Actions:

 If you take action and have not already registered, you will receive periodic updates and communications from National Anti-Vivisection Society.